How to Fix a Frozen Air Conditioner

-Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip... drip... drip.
-They glance over to see the dog licking at a puddle that's gradually forming on the dining room floor.
-Just like that, the mood changes: Anxiety, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can strike anywhere, from Hurricane to Africa, regardless of weather.
+Summer’s coming (we promise) and here’s a typical scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching a movie, when they notice that awful sound; drip… drip… drip.
+They look over to see the cat licking at a puddle that’s gradually forming on the dining room floor.
+Just like that, the mood changes: Anxiety, stress, and that sinking feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+No – the air conditioning equipment may be frozen.
+This can occur anywhere, from the U.S. to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Hurricane area home.
+The part of the air conditioner that actually freezes is known as the evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Restricted air flow